aosavi/hackerspace-onezero/pgp-workshop/pgp-workshop.md

 ```$ gpg2 --armor --encrypt example6.txt --recipient 0x1B3940341CE0C685```

 This will create a file example6.txt.asc which contains the ciphertext.
 Open it to see what it looks like.
 Now, you can e-mail this file to the recipient, put it on our GitHub repo, or transfer it to them in any other way.
+The recipient will be able to decrypt it, just like we did in example 5.

-### Key management ###
+### Key management (optional) ###
 *TODO*
 * Who to trust?
 * Central authority vs web of trust